 - Exhibited an exceptional ability to perform at potential when it matters most or under inordinately adverse circumstances, or

 - Demonstrated a record of being able to consistently influence individuals to maximize their potential through the use of psychological principles associated with performance excellence.

 - The applicant has characterized the values and ethical practices that AASP promotes.

-An AASP member may nominate a candidate for this award by March 1 of the award year.
+An AASP member may nominate a candidate for this award by March 1, 2014 for this year only and then by November 1 of the year prior to the Award being given thereafter (i.e. November 1, 2014 for the 2015 award).
 The nomination should include a description of the nominee's accomplishments and a rationale for why AASP should confer the award.
 Nominations should be sent to the Executive Director who will then relay the nominations to the President-Elect.
 Successful selection requires 75% vote in favor by the Executive Board.
 In years that no nominee receives 75% of the vote, no award will be given.

 - A plaque/award - given to the awardee at AASP's Annual Conference.

 - A dedicated session at AASP's Annual Conference will be scheduled where the awardee will present insights into the psychological process that led to nomination for the award.

 - The award is contingent upon an address given to the membership at the conference.

 - Travel costs to the annual conference, conference registration, and a hotel stay of up to 4 nights.